uofu-ccts/redcap-budget-calculator/README.md

 # Budget Calculator React Client

-Documentation for the React client used with the Budget Calculator, see [bcclient/README.md](bcclient/)
+For documentation for the React client used with the Budget Calculator, see [bcclient/README.md](bcclient/).
+The React client is an NPM project that can be built and run directly from its project directory in 'bcclient'.

 # Building with PHing

 This project contains integration with [PHing](https://www.phing.info/guide/hlhtml/#ch.gettingstarted) for building and deployment of the ReactJS client and the PHP based REDCap external module.
-You may choose to only build the PHP based REDCap external module while using the prebuilt React client found in 'resources/bcclient', or fully build the project from the PHP and ReactJS source.
+You may choose to only build the PHP based REDCap external module while using the prebuilt React client found in 'resources/bcclient', or fully build the project from both the PHP and the ReactJS source.
+The default PHing task uses the prebuilt ReactJS client.
+There is also another PHing task for building both the ReactJS client and the PHP REDCap external module.

 ## Installing and using Composer

-The REDCap BudgetCalculator uses Composer as its package manager.
-To use composer, install it as <project>/bin/composer.
+The REDCap Budget Calculator uses Composer as its package manager.
+To use Composer, install it as &lt;project&gt;/bin/composer.
 See the instructions for installing and using Composer at the Composer project home page.
 See [https://getcomposer.org/](https://getcomposer.org/).
+The PHing tasks in this project depend on Composer being located in &lt;project&gt;/bin/composer.
+However, you can customize 'build.xml' to fit your build environment's needs.

 ## Installing and configuring NPM

 Building the React client with PHing requires a current version of NPM to be installed on your build machine.
-See [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm) for instruction on installing and configuring NPM.
+See [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm) for instructions on installing and configuring NPM.

 ## Install and run PHing

-PHP's Composer loads dependencies for the BudgetCalculator.
-PHing is setup as a dependency for the BudgetCalculator's PHP project, so it is loaded into the project when Composer is run.
+PHP's Composer loads dependencies for the Budget Calculator.
+PHing is setup as a dev dependency for the Budget Calculator's PHP project.

-Before running Composer, you will need to add the executable to &lt;project folder&gt;/bin with the file name of 'composer'.
+Add the Composer executable to &lt;project folder&gt;/bin with the file name of 'composer'.
 This location and name are required for the default PHing build.xml to work properly.
-Of course, you can modify the build.xml for PHing if you wish to use a 'composer' that you have installed in another location.
+Modify 'build.xml' for PHing if 'composer' is installed in another location.

-After installing, Composer as &lt;project folder&gt;/bin/composer , install the dependencies by running the command **'php ./bin/composer install'** and **'php ./bin/composer update'** from your BudgetCalculator project root.
+After installing, Composer as &lt;project folder&gt;/bin/composer , install the project dependencies with the commands **'php ./bin/composer install'** and **'php ./bin/composer update'** from your Budget Calculator project root.

-You will find that PHing is now installed at **'./vendor/phing/phing/bin/phing.php'** and can run with the command 'php ./vendor/phing/phing/bin/phing.php'.
-However, that directory is not stable and contents will come and go during the build process.
-Copy the ./vendor/phing directory to '&lt;project folder&gt;/bin/phing' and call with the command 'php bin/phing/phing/bin/phing.php'.
+You will find that PHing is now installed at **&lt;project folder&gt;/vendor/phing/phing/bin/phing.php** and can run with the command 'php ./vendor/phing/phing/bin/phing.php'.
+However, the 'vendor' directory is not stable and contents will come and go during the build process.
+Copy the ./vendor/phing directory to '&lt;project folder&gt;/bin/phing' and run the default PHing task with the command 'php bin/phing/phing/bin/phing.php'.

-Be sure that Composer and NPM are installed, before running the default build of the Budget Calculator from source.
+To build the react client with NPM and then assemble the Budget Calculator external module use the command 'php bin/phing/phing/bin/phing.php distwithclient'.
+The default task uses a prebuilt React client, instead of building from the React source in the bcclient directory.